TestAccount-4/SCNS/ScriptDocumentation.md

 ## 1a. [`Mapspawn`](Mapspawn.nut)

 `Mapspawn`, contains a bunch of script functions which can do various things.
-Most functions are meant to be used mid-game
+Most functions are meant to be used mid-game.

+### New Script Functions

 | Function | Description | Example Usage | Extra Notes |
 | --- | --- | --- | --- |